GG-Muniz/FlavorLab/backend/tests/TESTING_GUIDE.md

 ---

-The FlavorLab test suite provides comprehensive validation of all backend components, ensuring reliability, security, and performance of the intelligent cooking platform.
+The HealthLab test suite provides comprehensive validation of all backend components, ensuring reliability, security, and performance of the intelligent nutrition platform.